sen-tou/stvbyr-tech/content/blog/some-advise-for-clean-code-to-become-a-great-developer.md

 I certainly was introduced exactly this way, but maybe I am wrong and this has changed over the past years.

-Anyhow this type of programming often is often translated into other paradigms.
+Anyhow this type of programming is often translated into other paradigms.

 What does that mean?